日印再生医療センター日本語のページへ

 NCRM's first collaborative work in India started in the field of Vision.
-After several months of interaction, preliminary research work, exchange of information and exchange visits starting from 2002, we decided to take the cause of giving a cure to blindness.
+After several months of interaction, preliminary research work, exchange of information and exchange visits starting from 2002, we decided to take the cause of giving a solution to corneal blindness.

 Fig.1 Anatomy of the eye